rancher/rancher-docs/docs/integrations-in-rancher/rancher-extensions.md

 ### Updating and Upgrading an Extensions Repository in an Air-gapped Environment

-Extensions repository that aren't air-gapped are automatically updated.
+Extensions repositories that aren't air-gapped are automatically updated.
 If the repository is air-gapped, you must update it manually.

-First, mirror the latest changes to your private repository by following the same steps for initially [importing and installing an extension repository](#importing-and-installing-extensions-in-an-air-gapped-environment).
+First, mirror the latest changes to your private registry by following the same steps for initially [importing and installing an extension repository](#importing-and-installing-extensions-in-an-air-gapped-environment).

 After you mirror the latest changes, follow these steps:

 1. Click **☰ > Local**.
 1. From the sidebar, select **Workloads > Deployments**.
-1. From the namespaces dropdown menu, select **All Namespaces**.
+1. From the namespaces dropdown menu, select **cattle-ui-plugin-system**.
 1. Find the **cattle-ui-plugin-system** namespace.
 1. Select the `ui-plugin-catalog` deployment.
 1. Click **⋮ > Edit config**.
-1. Update the **Container image** field with the container of the deployment.
+1. Update the **Container Image** field within the deployment's container with the latest image.
 1. Click **Save**.

 ## Deleting Extension Repositories